sedos-project/organization/README.md

 1. On your local machine, navigate to `~/.github`
 1. Run `git pull` to download latest docs-version and to avoid merge conflicts later
 1. On your local machine, navigate to `~/organization` and checkout branch `main`
+2. Run `git pull`
-1. In your local conda environment run `mkdocs build -d ../.github` (or specify the absolute path to `.github`)
+3. In your local conda environment run `mkdocs build -d ../.github` (or specify the absolute path to `.github`)
-1. Navigate to `~/.github` and run `git add .` to add all updated files
+4. Navigate to `~/.github` and run `git add .` to add all updated files
-1. Run `git commit -am 'Update docs with PR #'` and add PR-number from organisation repo to track changes better.
+5. Run `git commit -am 'Update docs with PR #'` and add PR-number from organisation repo to track changes better.
    If changes were implemented without PR, write helpful commit message.
 All changes are now saved to one commit.
 1. Run `git push` to update docs on github pages
 1. Go to `sedos-project.github.io/.github/` and press `CTRL + F5` to reload page ignoring browser cache